Defining an Open Source User for 2023 and beyond

 Charting this path with a laser-sharp focus on the “user” has required us to address some commonly asked questions up front, both for our team and externally.
 Here are just a few.

 Just because a user isn't interested in learning the internal details of our software doesn't mean we can automatically categorize them as not a developer.
 They may be experts in other fields and may be developing software there.
 In addition, they are still using our Python API to help them with their project — and therefore, they are developing software.
-To expand our user base, we focus our efforts on what we want to achieve with our open source strategy, rather than creating different strategies based on the perceived skill level of who is using our library.
+To expand and serve our user base, we focus our efforts on what we want to achieve with our open source strategy, rather than creating different strategies based on the perceived skill level of who is using our library.
 As a result, we want every API we publish to be understandable and usable by everyone.
-In 2023, we believe that everyone is a developer — or at least, we like to serve everyone at their level so they can be part of the software movement.
+We want our communications to be cognizant of the fact - they don't have time!
+In 2023, we believe that everyone is a developer — or at least, we like to serve everyone and make them part of the software movement.

 User friendly APIs are game changers

-Graphical user interfaces finalize a straight, stepwise process to successful project completion, while the code provides flexibility to try things slightly differently.
+One question we asked ourselves was "shouldn't the user friendliness delegated to graphical user interfaces (GUIs)?".
+GUIs finalize a straight, stepwise process to successful project completion, while the code provides flexibility to try things slightly differently.
 When they feel restricted by the straight stepwise process for their specific project/use case, pioneering users instead use code.
 Creating a user-friendly API that lets users apply our open source to their project in a transparent way, and provides access to different metrics and progress states at different stages, gives our users a great chance at succeeding.
 It also helps us to efficiently discover more pathways, and most importantly, more use cases.
 This makes our open source essentially a low-code version of what goes into the product.

 Github stars are not enough